 - Asking for and giving feedback.
 Most people are terrified both at giving or receiving feedback because they lack self-confidence and are afraid of how they’ll feel (shame, embarrassment) or how others will feel about them (anger, disappointment).
 But to someone who’s assertive, feedback is a wonderful thing because it leads to growth and new insights.

-Small Ways to Practice Being More Assertive
+How to Be More Assertive

 Assertiveness is a skill that needs to be built and developed over time.
 If you’ve read this far, hopefully you have a good understanding of what assertiveness is and why it’s important.
 But putting it into practice is an entirely different thing.

 - Stop apologizing when you haven’t actually done anything wrong.
 Often times we say we’re sorry because we’re uncomfortable with the fact that someone else is uncomfortable, and so we say we’re sorry in an attempt to “make things better” and relieve the discomfort of the situation.
 Stop.
 Other people’s emotions are neither your responsibility nor something you can control.

 - Stop trying to manage how other people feel.
 Instead of offering solutions to or doing things to try and make people feel better, try simply acknowledging that they’re having a hard time and leaving it at that.
 Be a good listener, validate their emotions, but don’t take responsibility for them.

 Remember: As you practice being more assertive—even in small ways—it’s going to feel uncomfortable for you as well as the people around you who are used to you being less assertive.